maciejgryka/herculesai_task/README.md

 ## Validating Tasks

-This was more challenging, because I struggled with deciding how strict the validation should be.
+This was more challenging, because I struggled with deciding how strict the validation should be (see more below).
+After making that decision, I opted for a two-stage approach:

+- first, check whether the task is relevant to the main objective of the contract,
+- if it isn't, reject it early,
+- if it is, check whether it violates any of the terms extracted.

+The downside of this approach is cost (more OpenAI tokens used), but the upside is speed: in many cases we can reject the task early and save time analyzing which terms are relevant.

 ## Bonus: Handling ambiguous cases

+Handling ambiguous cases was "just" a matter of adding another boolean field to the structure output schema and explaining to the model how to use it.
+I think it does a reasonabel job of reflecting uncertainty in the answers.

 ## Technical Choices & Trade-offs